jeremy174433/OMDB_App/README.md

 # OMDB_App

-Application to learn Ionic 3 with an API
+Application to learn Ionic 3 with an OMDB API